The adaptive hash index enables

 InnoDB has a mechanism that monitors index

-could benefit from building a hash index, it does so
+benefit from building a hash index, it does so automatically.

 LIKE operators and

-wildcards also tend not to benefit from the AHI.
-For workloads
+wildcards also tend not to benefit.
+For workloads that do not

-where the adaptive hash index is not needed, turning it off
+benefit from the adaptive hash index, turning it off reduces

-appropriate for a particular system, consider running benchmarks
+appropriate for a particular system and workload, consider running

-You can monitor the use of the adaptive hash index and the
+You can monitor adaptive hash index use and contention in the

 SHOW ENGINE INNODB

-STATUS command.
-If you see many threads waiting on an
+STATUS output.
+If there are numerous threads waiting on